Gilgit-Baltistan: Inside Pakistan

-Northern Areas

-The Shaksgam tract was ceded by Pakistan to China following the signing of the Sino-Pakistani Frontier Agreement in 1963.
+In 1960, elections were held for first time under Basic democracy system under President Ayub Khan.
+In 1963, Pakistan signed the Sino-Pakistani Frontier Agreement, which settled its borders with China.
+The resulting Sino-Pak border, which essentially followed Macartney–MacDonald Line as modified by Lord Curzon in 1905, saw territorial exchanges, in which Pakistan gained territory in Shimshal Valley in return of ceding its claims over Shaksgam Valley.
 In 1969, a Northern Areas Advisory Council (NAAC) was created, later renamed to Northern Areas Council (NAC) in 1974 and Northern Areas Legislative Council (NALC) in 1994.
 But it was devoid of legislative powers.
 All law-making was concentrated in the KANA Ministry of Pakistan.
-In August 1972 the two parts of the territory, viz., the Gilgit Agency and Baltistan Agency, along with Nagar state, were merged into a single administrative unit, and given the name "Northern Areas" and two districts, Gilgit and Baltistan, were formed.
-In September 1974, in a visit to Northern Areas the Pakistani prime minister Zulfiqar Ali Bhutto announced the abolition of Hunza state.
-Same year the former State Subject law was abolished in Gilgit Baltistan, and Pakistanis from other areas could buy land and settle.
+In August 1972 FCR was abolished by Prime Minister Zulfiqar Ali Bhutto and the two parts of the territory, viz., the Gilgit Agency and Baltistan Agency, along with Nagar state, were merged into a single administrative unit, and given the name "Northern Areas", and three districts, Gilgit, Diamer and Baltistan, were formed.
+In a visit to Northern Areas in September 1974, Bhutto announced the abolition of Hunza state.
+In 1974 Ghizer District was carved out of Gilgit and Ghanche District out of Baltistan (renamed Skardu), but both were abolished sometimes later.
+They were re-established only in 1989.

 In 1984 the territory's importance shot up within Pakistan with the opening of the Karakoram Highway and the region's population became more connected to mainland Pakistan.
 The improved connectivity facilitated the local population to avail itself of educational opportunities in the rest of Pakistan.
 It also allowed the political parties of Pakistan and Azad Kashmir to set up local branches, raise political awareness in the region.
 According to Ershad Mahmud, these Pakistani political parties have played a 'laudable role' in organising a movement for democratic rights among the residents of Gilgit-Baltistan.
-In the 1988 Gilgit Massacre, groups of Islamist Sunnis, supported by Osama bin Laden, Pervez Musharraf, General Zia-ul Haq and Mirza Aslam Beg killed hundreds of local Shias.
-In 1994, a Legal Framework Order (LFO) was created by the KANA Ministry to serve as the de facto constitution for the region.